tarek-debug/Smart_Home_Appliance_Database/README.md

 Living Room Light

-/*Query 8: Display the count of appliances in each room with more than 2 appliances*/
+### Query 8: Display the count of appliances in each room with more than 2 appliances

 SELECT Room.room_name, COUNT(Appliance.appliance_id) AS appliance_count
 FROM Room